-When studying and working some time abroad, it is necessary to be prepared for the process acquiring second culture.
-Acculturation, the gradual adaptation to the target culture without losing national identity, has been researched intensively and the researchers have developed frameworks for investigating the psychological underlie processes that acculturation.
+When studying and working some time abroad, it is necessary to be prepared for the process of acquiring a second culture.
+Acculturation, gradual the adaptation to the target culture without losing national identity, has been researched intensively and the researchers have developed frameworks for investigating the psychological underlie processes that acculturation.
 It occurs when characteristics of a group are changed because of interaction with another cultural or ethnic group, for example Erasmus students in classrooms all over Europe vary in many different ways including their level of acculturation.